There are different types of super contributions and different limits for how much you can contribute. Here’s a quick breakdown.

 If you’re a low to middle-income earner and have made a voluntary (non-concessional) contribution to your super fund, which you don’t claim a tax deduction for, you might be eligible for a government co-contribution of up to $500.

-If your income is equal to or greater than the higher income threshold $56,112 in the 2021/22 financial year, you will not receive any co-contribution.
+If your income is equal to or greater than the higher income threshold of $58,445 in the 2023/24 financial year, you won’t receive any co-contribution.

 You don’t need to apply for the super co-contribution, but you’ll need to provide your tax file number to your super fund.
 Once you’ve lodged your tax return, the ATO will use it and the contribution information from your super fund to work out your eligibility.
 Any co-contribution that’s owed to you will usually be deposited into your super account.